rust-cross/cargo-zigbuild/README.md

 ## Caveats

-1. Currently only Linux, macOS and Windows gnu targets are supported, other target platforms can be added if you can make it work, pull requests are welcome.
+1. Currently only Linux and macOS targets are supported, other target platforms can be added if you can make it work, pull requests are welcome.
 2. Only current Rust **stable** and **nightly** versions are regularly tested on CI, other versions may not work.